Multi-sample analyses

 sce <- sce[,idx]

-We now normalize the data, run some dimensionality reduction steps, and visualize them in a tSNE plot.
-In this case we happen to have a ton of cell types to visualize, so we define a custom palette with a lot of visually distinct colors (adapted from the polychrome palette in the pals package).
+We now normalize the data, run some dimensionality reduction steps, and visualize the data in a tSNE plot.
+In this case we have many different cell types, so we define a custom palette with many visually distinct colors (adapted from the polychrome palette in the pals package).

 R